Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Strong conjuration; CL 15th; Forge Ring, *summon monster VI*, all appropriate spells; Price 200,000 gp.

+### Energy Resistance
-**Energy Resistance:** This reddish iron ring continually protects the wearer from damage from one type of energy---acid, cold, electricity, fire, or sonic (chosen by the creator of the item; determine randomly if found as part of a treasure hoard).
+This reddish iron ring continually protects the wearer from damage from one type of energy---acid, cold, electricity, fire, or sonic (chosen by the creator of the item; determine randomly if found as part of a treasure hoard).
 Each time the wearer would normally